 Merdeka Square is a large green space where Malaysia proclaimed its independence in 1957.
 The colonial building in the backdrop serves as offices for the Ministry of Communications, Tourism and Culture.

-Right next to the Merdeka Square you’ll find Masjid Jamek, one of the oldest Islamic Mosque in Kuala Lumpur.
-It’s free to visit from Saturdays to Thursdays outside of prayer time.
+If you want to learn about Malaysia’s Islamic culture, one of the best things to do in KL is visiting the Masjid Jamek.
+Located right next to Merdeka Square, Masjid Jamek is one of the oldest Islamic Mosque in Kuala Lumpur.
+The Mosque is free to visit from Saturdays to Thursdays outside of prayer time.

 ROYAL MALAYSIAN POLICE MUSEUM